chinthakaak/soap-request-builder/README.md

 There are two free web service endpoints have been pre-configured for testing and getting started with this CLI.
 These have been set in `conf/ws.list` file.

-All the service methods for the list of services is auto generated as shell scripts in `scripts` folder and those can be customized using various command line options.
+All the service methods for the list of services are auto generated as shell scripts in `scripts` folder and those can be customized using various command line options.

 1. http://www.predic8.com:8080/crm/CustomerService